stain/s11.no/content/2023/phd/evaluating-fdo/index.md

 The FAIR Digital Object Forum <span class="citation" data-cites="FAIRDigitalObjects">(“FAIR Digital Objects Forum” [n.d.](#ref-FAIRDigitalObjects))</span> working groups have prepared detailed requirement documents <span class="citation" data-cites="fdo-Specs">(*FDO Specification Documents - November 2022* [2022](#ref-fdo-Specs))</span> setting out the path for realising FDOs, named *FDO Recommendations*.
 As of 2023-06-17, most of these documents are open for public review, while some are still in draft stages for internal review.
 As these documents clarify the future aims and focus of FAIR Digital Objects <span class="citation" data-cites="fdo-Roadmap">(Lannom, Schwardmann, Blanchi, et al. [2022](#ref-fdo-Roadmap)[a](#ref-fdo-Roadmap))</span>, we provide a brief summary of each:

 **FAIR Digital Object Overview and Specifications** <span class="citation" data-cites="fdo-Overview">(Anders, Blanchi, Broder, Hellström, Islam, Jejkal, Lannom, Peters-von Gehlen, et al. [2023](#ref-fdo-Overview))</span> is a comprehensive overview of FAIR Digital Object specifications listed below.
 It serves as a primer that introduces FDO concepts and the remaining documents.
-It is accompanied by an FDO Glossary <span class="citation" data-cites="fdo-Glossary">(Broeder and Wittenburg [2022](#ref-fdo-Glossary))</span>.
+It is accompanied by an FDO Glossary [[Broeder 2022]].

 The **FDO Forum Document Standards** <span class="citation" data-cites="fdo-DocProcessStd">(C. Weiland et al. [2022](#ref-fdo-DocProcessStd))</span> documents the recommendation process within the forum, starting at *Working Draft* (WD) status within the closed working group and later within the open forum, then *Proposed Recommendation* (PR) published for public review, finalised as *FDO Forum Recommendation* (REC) following any revisions.
 In addition, the forum may choose to *endorse* existing third-party notes and specifications.